RyanBHuynh/RyanBHuynh.github.io/_posts/2021-4-17-Recursion.md

 2. The recursive step

 The base case is the step that breaks out of a recursive loop.
 This step is a lot like the condition in a for loop or a while loop.

 The recursive step is the part where the program solves a smaller version of the problem.
-This is done when a function calls itself inside the function.

 ## Factorial Example
 Suppose we want a program that returns the factorial of an integer.